KrailOrg/krail/docs/tutorial-i18n.md

 This provides a ```TextField``` to capture some input, and a submit button to submit the value to the in memory store and update the banner.
 The ```PatternSource``` is only needed to clear the cache (to ensure we capture the new value).

 - Run the application, login and navigate to 'MyNews'
-- Make sure that the CEO New Channel is selected (we only created a value for that option setting)
+- Make sure that the CEO New Channel is selected (we defined an I18N value for this)
 - Enter some text, and press 'submit'
 - The banner will update immediately with the text you entered
 - change the Locale selector to "Deutsch" and note that the German translation is still used - we only set a value for Locale.UK